 The lake conditions are still as good as ever with water levels less than a foot low of full pool.
 The water clarity is fair in most areas on the main lake and the backs of the major creeks with visibility to 2-3 feet.
 The water temperatures have remained warm and have been ranging from the mid to upper 80’s lately.
 With surface temps not even reaching the 90’s at all so far this year, we could see August become a transitional month for water conditions.
 It’s not uncommon if the month provides any type of cooler weather to see signs of the lake beginning to turnover.

 There is still some great shallow water fishing real early and late in the day.
 A lot of fish are also biting well at night around the full moon of the month.
-If shallow fishing is your thing, you’ll want to keep a Texas rigged Berkley 5” General handy.
+If shallow fishing is your thing, you’ll want to keep a Texas-rigged Berkley 5” General handy.
 I rig mine on 17 lb fluorocarbon with a 5/16 ounce Elite Tungsten weight and a 4/0 wide gap hook.
-Best colors for me are green pumpkin and black/blue flake.
+The best colors for me are green pumpkin and black/blue flake.
 Flipping this around the shallow timber and docks in 3-8 feet of water has been surprisingly effective for the heat of the summer.
 You can also pick up a Santone 3/8 ounce Rattlin Jig and flip it in the same type of areas for those big fish, especially at night.
-I also like to keep my drop shot rod in the line up for some of these finnicky shallow fish.
-I am rigging mine on a 6’10” medium light Abu Garcia Premier rod with 10 lb Berkley Nanofil line and a 10 lb fluorocarbon leader.
+I also like to keep my drop shot rod in the line up for some of these finicky shallow fish.
+I am rigging mine on a 6’10” medium-light Abu Garcia Premier rod with 10 lb Berkley Nanofil line and a 10 lb fluorocarbon leader.
 I use a 1/0 hook and ¼ ounce weight most of the time.
-The best producing worm has been the Berkley 4.75” Bottom Hopper in plum color.
+The best-producing worm has been the Berkley 4.75” Bottom Hopper in plum color.

-The bite in mid depth areas has been the most consistent lately it seems.
+The bite in mid-depth areas has been the most consistent lately it seems.
 With several cooler evenings and mildly hot day temps, it has kept the fish from fully committing to the real deep patterns that we normally see this time of year.
-With that said, targeting humps, points and other structure in 14-20 feet of water had been very productive.
+With that said, targeting humps, points and other structures in 14-20 feet of water had been very productive.
 My clients are catching a lot of big fish in these areas using a Santone 5/8 ounce football head jig.
 Best colors have been Mexican heather, Pakes Perch, and my signature JC’s Spicy Craw tipped with a green pumpkin Berkley Powerbait Pitboss or Chigger Craw.
-Another great bait for the big fish holding in these areas has been a Berkley Powerbait 10” powerworm.
+Another great bait for the big fish holding in these areas has been a Berkley Powerbait 10” power worm.
 I’m rigging this on a traditional Texas rig with a 3/8 ounce weight.
-Best colors have been blue fleck, plum, and watermelon red purple.
+The best colors have been blue fleck, plum, and watermelon red-purple.

-Well that about covers everything that’s going on at Lake Fork this month.
-I wish everyone that’s finishing up summer vacations and family time before school starts back a safe and memorable trip.
-If you are thinking of coming out this summer and would like to book a fishing trip with me this year, feel free to contact me anytime.
-I still have a few dates available, but you’ll need to contact me soon.
-I book up fast!
-If I’m not available, I will recommend another great guide that can help you.
-You can always count on talking to me personally when you call to book your Lake Fork trip because I care about my clients.
-I would enjoy the opportunity to take you or your group fishing and help you catch the fish of your dreams!
-You can reach me by email at firstname.lastname@example.org or you can call or text message me at 903-736-9888 Also, please visit my website to find out more information about Lake Fork bass fishing and my guide service at www.officiallakeforktrophybass.com If you are in the market for a new boat this year, it’s a great time to look into the new 2019 Ranger 520L and 521L as its Ranger’s flagship model and is very impressively laid out with features.
+If you are in the market for a new boat this year, it’s a great time to look into the new 2019 Ranger 520L and 521L as its Ranger’s flagship model and is very impressively laid out with features.
 If you haven’t seen it yet you can stop by Diamond Sports Marine and Fred will be glad to show you around.
-He even has a few rigged out with the all new Mercury Pro XS four stroke.
+He even has a few rigged out with the all-new Mercury Pro XS four stroke.
 My new 2019 521L has been great this year with the new Mercury motor!
 Test rides are also available so feel free to contact me or call the dealership at 903-383-7829 and we will get you out on the water for a ride in one.
 I would like to thank all my sponsors that support me fishing the FLW Series and guide service on Lake Fork: Toyota, Carhartt, Ranger Boats, Mercury Outboards, I Am Second, Leer, Berkey, Abu Garcia, Garmin, Santone Lures, Costa, Power Pole, 3:16 Lure Company, Rigid Industries, Bass Forecast, Elite Tungsten, Bass Boat Technologies, and Fabtech Motorsports.

 Proverbs 3:5-6 Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.